 1. Fill up with protein.

 Eating protein with every meal can help you feel satisfied and decrease levels of the “hunger hormone” ghrelin.2 I recommend beginning your day with a filling, nutrient-dense Paleo Protein smoothie.
 For lunch and dinner, opt for organic, grass-fed or pasture-raised proteins.
 Choosing organic will ensure you’re not ingesting any added hormones that are commonly used in conventionally raised livestock and farmed fish.
-I trust ButcherBox and Vital Choice for their devotion to clean, high-quality meats and wild-caught fish, respectively.
+I trust ButcherBox for their devotion to clean, high-quality meats and wild-caught fish.

 2. Avoid foods that wreak hormone havoc.